I. EVIDENCE REQUESTS

-II.
-SERVICE MATTERS

-OIJA serves as the Central Authority under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, T.I.A.S.
-No. 6638, 20 U.S.T.
-361 ("Hague Service Convention"), the Inter-American Convention on Letters Rogatory, S. Treaty Doc.
-No. 27, 98th Cong., 2d Sess.
-(1984), and the Additional Protocol to the Inter-American Convention on Letters Rogatory, S. Treaty Doc.
-No.98–27, 58 Fed.
-Reg.
-31,132 (1988) ("Inter-American Convention") for purposes of service of process.
-OIJA also executes service requests received through diplomatic channels from non-Convention States.
-Guidance regarding requesting service of process is found under "Service Requests."
-Service requests are executed through a private contractor, ABC Legal.
-Accordingly, service requests and service-related inquiries should be sent directly to ABC Legal at 633 Yesler Way, Seattle, WA 98104 USA.

 OIJA plays no role with regard to requests for service from the U.S. to foreign countries or the obtaining of evidence located abroad.
 Any such request sent to OIJA will be returned.
-In addition, OIJA is not the Central Authority for the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction nor the Convention of 23 November 2007 on the International Recovery of Child Support and Other Forms of Family Maintenance.
+In addition, OIJA is not the Central Authority for neither the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction nor the Convention of 23 November 2007 on the International Recovery of Child Support and Other Forms of Family Maintenance.
 For more information, please visit the Central Authority for the Child Abduction Convention and the Central Authority for the Child Support Convention.

-A second visit found this instead:

-**I. EVIDENCE REQUESTS**